 The COVID Response Committee and the Public Health and Safety Advisory Group, along with other teams across campus, have developed these protocols for the Furman community.
 We will continue to follow CDC guidelines and adjust these guidelines and protocols as needed.

 Over the course of the COVID-19 pandemic, colleges and universities across the country adopted an array of effective testing protocols, and more recently many have required COVID vaccinations and boosters for their residential populations.
 Furman is following the guidance provided by recognized national, state, and local clinical and public health experts in requiring COVID-19 vaccination and boosters, as well as testing for the SARS-CoV-2 virus when appropriate.

-Furman requires residential students to have a current COVID-19 vaccination for the fall 2022 semester.
+Furman requires residential students to have a current COVID-19 vaccination.
 Students can apply for an exemption to the vaccine requirement based on a medical contraindication or religious beliefs.

 The ESHC can provide the Moderna vaccine and/or booster.

 Once vaccinated and/or boosted, students must submit a copy of their vaccination card to furmanstudenthealth@PrismaHealth.org.
 A simple photo of the card attached to an email will suffice.

 Faculty and staff are strongly encouraged to be immunized against COVID-19 and to receive the booster vaccination when eligible.
 If a faculty or staff member has been fully vaccinated or has received a booster, and they have not yet provided this information to Human Resources, a copy of their vaccination card should be submitted to email@example.com as soon as possible.